CU-ESIIL/Maka-Sitomniya/README.md

 - **Document Your Data**: Include a data directory with README files for datasets.
 - **Outline Your Methods**: Create a METHODS.md file for methodologies and tools.
 - **Set Up Project Management**: Use 'Issues' and 'Projects' for task tracking.
-- **Add a License**: Include an appropriate open-source license.
-- **Create Contribution Guidelines**: Establish a CONTRIBUTING.md file.
 - **Review and Merge Workflow**: Document your process for reviewing and merging changes.
 - **Establish Communication Channels**: Set up channels like Slack or Discord for discussions.

-Remember, the goal is to make your repository clear, accessible, and useful for all current and future members of your working group.
-Happy researching!